Buck Teeth In Kids: Causes And Treatment

 Treatment For Buck Teeth

 At times, parents and caregivers may fail to recognize buck teeth as a problem.
 But, often, the solution lies in correcting buck teeth when the first signs start to appear.
-This can help avoid future risks.
+Addressing buck teeth early prevents dental issues and helps avoid future complications.
 A dentist or orthodontist performs the treatment for buck teeth.

 Let’s discuss the buck teeth treatment modalities in detail.

-- Habit-breaking appliances: A dentist prepares customized appliances from the mold of a person’s teeth.
-A habit breaking appliance for tongue-thrusting and thumb-sucking can be given to a child as young as six.
+1. Habit-breaking appliances: A dentist prepares customized appliances from the mold of a person’s teeth.
+A habit-breaking appliance for tongue-thrusting and thumb-sucking can be given to a child as young as six.
 The appliance can be of fixed or removable type, but fixed appliances are advisable.

-- Orthodontic braces: This is the traditional way of correcting misaligned teeth by an orthodontist.
+1. Orthodontic braces: This is the traditional way of correcting misaligned teeth by an orthodontist.
 Orthodontic braces for kids can be removable or fixed and are usually made of flexible metal wires.
-Sometimes, an orthodontic brace can be paired with habit breaking appliances.
+Sometimes, an orthodontic brace can be paired with habit-breaking appliances.
 It takes months to achieve the desired results through wire-based corrections.
 The treatment is often done to straighten or move teeth to the desired position (20).

 Managing Buck Teeth In Kids